 Healthy Weight, Healthy Pregnancy

-This article was originally published in the Marin Medical Society Journal.
+This award-winning article was originally published in the Marin Medical Society Journal.
 To read the original article, click here.
+Congrats to Dr. Gail Altschuler for winning Article of the Year by the Marin Medical Society!

 Physicians understand the negative health consequences of being overweight, including a higher incidence of heart disease, diabetes, cancer and back pain, to name a few.
 Another consequence is the effect of weight on fertility, fertility treatment and pregnancy, as well as the ongoing health of mother and child.